 You should arrive for any advising session with a check sheet reflecting your current status (including courses in progress).
 If you lost your checksheet, a copy of the one we prepared during the initial advising session should be available in your Advising Folder at the School of Business office.
 You can ask to see your advising folder and use it as a basis for filling a new checksheet.

-Options: Business Analyst or Systems Analyst
+Options: Business Analyst or Data Analyst

 The MIS major offers a choice between two options: